-Orkney's largest island, Mainland, narrows in the middle and is prevented from becoming two separate islands by a neck of land a little over a mile from north to south.
+Orkney's largest island, Mainland, narrows in the middle and is prevented from becoming two separate islands by a neck of land a little over a mile and a half from north to south.

 The northern part of this neck of land is occupied by Orkney's capital, Kirkwall.
 The southern part overlooks Scapa Bay and feels a world away from the bustle of the town.
-The main natural feature here is a kilometer of beautiful white south-facing beach that is being steadily driven by the wind over parts of the road along the bay.
+The main natural feature here is over half a mile of beautiful white south-facing beach that is being steadily driven by the wind over parts of the road that runs along the head of the bay.

 On either side the beach is framed by low cliffs.
 Above the point where these meet the west end of the beach is a name painted on the end of a bonded warehouse proclaiming Scapa Distillery.
-This is less well known than Orkney's other distillery, Highland Park, which lies about half a mile north east of it (and so just prevents it being Scotland's most northerly).
+This is less well known than Orkney's other Scotch whisky distillery, Highland Park, which lies about a mile north east of it.
+(Continues below image...)

 Scapa Distillery dates back to 1885, though with the exception of two warehouses, much of what you see today was built in 1959.
-It does not have a visitor centre, though its well-regarded single malt can be obtained in Kirkwall.
+Since 2015 it has opened its doors to visitors and a tour can be highly recommended.

 The second most striking feature of Scapa Bay, sited behind the centre of the beach, is the impressively modern pyramid shape of the Scapa Flow Control Centre, built by the Orkney Islands Council in 1980.
 This looks more like a control tower for an airport than for a stretch of water, but from here the complex shipping movements through Scapa Flow, one of the world's largest sheltered harbours, are monitored.